twilio/twilio-voice-react-native-app/app/README.md

 # Twilio Voice React Native SDK Reference App

-The **Twilio Voice React Native SDK Reference App** is an application showcasing the features of the **Twilio Voice React Native SDK**.
-The **Reference App** serves to inspire developers and give them an example of how to implement the **Twilio React Native Voice SDK**.

-* See the **Twilio Voice React Native SDK** [here](https://github.com/twilio/twilio-voice-react-native).
+The Twilio Voice React Native Reference App is an example implementation of the Twilio Voice React Native SDK and serves to inspire developers who want to leverage the power of Twilio Programmable Voice in their React Native applications.
+See the Twilio Voice React Native SDK [here](https://github.com/twilio/twilio-voice-react-native).

-## Features

-The **Reference App** showcases the following possibilities using **Twilio Voice**:
-* Login flow for authenticating and authorizing users
-* Dialpad for making outgoing calls
-* Registration and notifications for incoming calls
-* Active call screen to interact with and control ongoing calls

-## Using the App

-### Prerequisites

-Please follow the Reference Server instructions in conjunction with these steps.

-Please ensure that you have a React Native development environment set up for the platform(s) you want to build for.
-Please see the official React Native documentation [here](https://reactnative.dev/docs/0.70/environment-setup).

 ### Launching the App